LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 .. member:: date->asInteger()

-   Returns epoch time - the number of seconds from 1/1/1970 to the time of the current date object.
+   Returns "epoch time", the number of seconds from 1/1/1970 to the time of the current date object.